silverstripe/cwp/docs/en/developer.md

 This will provide the new page types (ExpressHomePage, NewsPage, NewsHolder, and SitemapPage).
 You may face integration issues with an existing site search, this could remedied by overriding the results() function in the lowest-level Page class.

-SilverStripe Express has no dependencies on the other modules that ship with it (accessibility, documentconverter, iframe, sitetreeimporter, translatable, userforms, versionfeed and versionedfiles) so these maybe omitted if the functionality isn't necessary.
+SilverStripe Express has no dependencies on the other modules that ship with it (accessibility, documentconverter, iframe, sitetreeimporter, translatable, userforms, versionfeed and versionedfiles) so these maybe omitted if the functionality isn't required.

 ## Future upgrades

-It is not recommended to modify directly any module files.
-The best way to work with the site is to put modifications in your own theme (`themes/<yourname>`) or in `mysite` only.
+Directly modify module files is not recommended.
+The best way to work with the site is to putall your modifications in your own theme (`themes/<yourname>`) and in `mysite`.

 If you wish to amend the original page types, use inheritance: